umarhassan-mitodl/14.385-fall-2007/content/pages/readings.md

 Hausman, J. A., and G. Leonard.
 "The Competitive Effects of a New Product Introduction: A Case Study." *Journal of Industrial Economics* 50, no. 3 (2002): 237-263.

 Ackerberg, Daniel, C. Lanier Benkard, Steven Berry, and Ariel Pakes.
 "Econometric Tools for Analyzing Market Outcomes."
 In *Handbook of Econometrics*.
 Vol. 6.
 Part 1.
 Edited by James J. Heckman and Edward E. Leamer.
 Amsterdam, The Netherlands: North-Holland Publishing Co., 2005, chapter 63, pp. 4171-4276.
-ISBN: 9780444506313. ({{% resource_link "9b76aa97-5bc8-4adc-9f64-6d8387976526" "PDF" %}})
+ISBN: 9780444506313. ([PDF](https://scholar.harvard.edu/files/pakes/files/tools8l.pdf))

 Blomquist, S., and W. K. Newey.
 "Nonparametric Estimation with Nonlinear Budget Sets." *Econometrica* 70 (2002): 2455-2480.